dan-sprague/FastBreak/README.md

 Fast, bayesian detection of breakpoints in univariate time series data.
 Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, controlling for growth rate?
 Statistical inference can also be performed on slopes (growth rates)

-## Method Overview

-FastBreak fits piecewise linear regression models with an arbitrary number of breakpoints using a fast MCMC sampler (< 1s for 2000 samples on hundreds of observations).
-All parameters are estimated **jointly** rather than in an iterative fashion.
-The package uses a hardcoded logposterior gradient to provide posterior samples in the blink of an eye.
-An initial MAP estimate is performed with Newton's method (Hessian derived with the assistance of Claude, because, well, no thanks!).

-### Why Bayes?

-Standard optimization (MLE/MAP) performed well on simple growth curves, however that approach fails catastrophically on sine-like and more complex data, likely due to vanishing gradients and kinks in the loss induced by the breakpoints.
-R's `segmented` library uses an iterative fitting procedure however the hope for this library was for joint optimization of all parameters using gradient decent.

-Bayesian sampling appears to better explore the solution space, leading optimal solutions even though the gradient optimization is still there.

-## Features

-MLE fit works well for 1-3 break points.
-Bayesian sampling required for more complex functions (sine)

-- **Multiple breakpoints**: Fit models with any number of breakpoints
-- **Fast optimization**: Analytical gradients and Hessians for Newton's method
-- **Statistical inference**: Standard errors, confidence intervals, and correlation matrices on breakpoints and slopes.
-- **Simple API**: Intuitive interface for model specification and fitting

 ## Use Case

 ### Biology